2022-12-18

 Six 74LS164 8-bit shift registers are used to store and access the output from the A/D. The registers are paired into three 16-bit registers named “A/D #1”, “A/D #2”, and “A/D #3”.
 All three appear at the I/O mux.

-It appears that REV and SPC are the only two programs to read all 3 A/D registers.
-CHOR, PHAS, and DEL read from A/D #1 immediately in their programs.
-DEL also reads A/D #3 at 462.
-ECHO appears to only read A/D #3 at the start of the program.
+REV and SPC are the only two programs to use all 3 A/D registers.
+CHOR, PHAS, and DEL only read from A/D #1.
+ECHO only reads from A/D #3.

 Page “EMT-8” shows the computer’s D/A circuit.
 There is a typo on X23: what appears to be “4 10” should actually be “10 8” (pin 10, output 8).